albinsuresh/thin-edge.io/docs/src/references/api/topic-structure.md

 The following examples will demonstrate how the flexible topic structure can be used to provide rich modelling tools to publish data which is more observable to other components.

-## Example: Using fixed topic names for the target entity
+## Example: Default device/service topic semantics

 ### Publish to the main device